hubmapconsortium/manual-data-ingest/neo4j-converter/README.md

 RETURN distinct labels(p), Key, apoc.map.get(apoc.meta.cypher.types(p), Key, [true])
 ````

-## Step 6: copy all Metadata node properties to Entity node
+## Step 6: copy all Metadata node properties to Entity nodes

 Since we have lots of nodes, it's advisable to perform the operation in smaller batches.
 Here is an example of limiting the operation to 1000 at a time.